cobbzilla/mobiletto/README.md

     const callback = (chunk) => { ... write chunk somewhere ...  }
     api.read(path, callback)  // returns count of bytes read

-    // Read an entire file at once (convenience method) const data = await api.readFile(path)  // returns a byte Buffer of the file contents
+    // Read an entire file at once const data = await api.readFile(path)  // returns a byte Buffer of the file contents

+    // Read an entire file at once
+    // returns null if an exception would otherwise be thrown const bufferOrNull = await bucket.safeReadFile('some/path')

     // Write a file
     // Provide a generator function that yields chunks of data const generator = function* () {